 If you get an interview, do you know how you’re going to do it?
 If you’re not going to be in the same country as the interviews, then will the company be open to offering a Skype interview to you?

 If you will have a Skype interview, make sure that you know of somewhere that has a strong internet connection and is quiet, so that you won’t be disturbed during the interview.
-Also make sure that there is nothing distracting in the background to the interviewer, as you want them concentrating on you and not, for instance, your cat playing behind you!
+Also make sure that there is nothing distracting in the background to the interviewer, as you want them concentrating on you fully.

 8. Practice your interview skills with Interview Stream